 Don’t think that it’s a chance worth taking – companies use programs that crawl through websites looking for copyrighted images.
 It can take a long time, but unauthorized images are usually located eventually.

-What other blogging mistakes are beginning bloggers prone to?
-Let me know in the comments!
+What other blogging mistakes can you think of that bloggers are prone to?
+Let me know in the comments.

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'